Bachelor of Business (Honours) - Finance and Accounting (FAC) CW908

 - Further Studies

 What is the Course about?

 This degree will provide a foundation for specialised accounting careers, as well as many other related careers.
-Accounting careers typically involve analysing and utilising financial information in order to evaluate a business’ financial position.
+Accounting careers typically involve analysing and utilising financial information in order to evaluate a business' financial position.
 This can involve anything from basic book-keeping to managing balance sheets and income statements.
-A degree in this area is a great starting point for careers in financial services across business, banking and consultancy sectors.
-Those in finance careers often have the added responsibility of predicting and analysing the potential for profit and growth, assessing monetary resources, utilising accounting statistics and reports, and also looking externally for future funding options.
+A degree in this area is a great starting point for careers in accounting, financial services across the business, banking and consultancy sectors.
+Those in finance and accounting careers often have the added responsibility of predicting and analysing the potential for profit and growth, assessing monetary resources, utilising accounting statistics and reports, and also looking externally for future finding options.

 - A range of exemptions are available to graduates from professional bodies:

 Institute of Certified Public Accountants in Ireland (CPA)